-Seafood restaurants in the city range from upscale fine dining to roadside lobster shacks, so whatever your preference, Cape Coral will definitely fulfil all of your seafood needs!
+Seafood restaurants in the city range from upscale fine dining to roadside lobster shacks, so whatever your preference, Cape Coral will definitely fulfill all of your seafood needs!

 Since opening in 2012, the Wicked Dolphin Distillery in Cape Coral is now the largest craft rum distillery in America.
 A family-owned business, Wicked Dolphin’s artisan rums are all made from natural, locally sourced ingredients.

-A must-visit for any rum enthusiast, the company now offer free guided tours around the distillery.
-Available on Tuesdays, Fridays and Saturdays, each tour lasts around an hour.
+A must-visit for any rum enthusiast, the company now offers free guided tours around the distillery.
+Available on Tuesdays, Fridays, and Saturdays, each tour lasts around an hour.
 As well as learning about the cooking, fermenting and distilling process, you will also be able to sample and purchase some of their award-winning produce!